srg-ics-uplb/systems-track-primer/JOINING.md

 5. **Availability**
    - How many hours per week can you commit?
-   - Preferred timeline (e.g., starting this semester, summer, etc.)
+   - Preferred timeline (e.g., starting this semester, midyear, etc.)

 6. **Optional**
    - If you’ve read a research paper or watched a systems-related talk you liked, feel free to mention it!